mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - How many times did program 1 send a value?

 #### [Day 19: A Series of Tubes](src/day_19)
-- [x] Part One - What letters will the little packet see (in t
+- [x] Part One - What letters will the little packet see?
 - [x] Part Two - How many steps does the packet need to go?he order it would see them) if it follows the path?

 #### [Day 20: Particle Swarm](src/day_20)